 Matt, Aroha and Kathryn

-We have recently provided legal advice to Aroha*, her husband Matt* and her cousin Kathryn* who have now had their IVF surrogacy application approved by ECART.
-Aroha and Matt’s embryo will be implanted in Kathryn to carry for 9 months.
+We provided legal advice to Aroha*, her husband Matt* and her cousin Kathryn* who had their IVF surrogacy application approved by ECART.
+Aroha and Matt’s embryo was implanted in Kathryn to carry for 9 months.

-Aroha and Matt are unable to have a second child.
+Aroha and Matt were unable to have a second child.
 Aroha’s cousin Kathryn (who has completed her own family) offered to carry Aroha and Matt’s second child.
 Kathryn is a New Zealand citizen but lives and works in Indonesia.
-Despite all the parties agreeing to the surrogacy arrangement, they are each required to receive independent legal advice as to the legal issues associated with surrogacy.
-Such issues include:
+Despite all the parties agreeing to the surrogacy arrangement, they were each required to receive independent legal advice as to the legal issues associated with surrogacy.
+Such issues include

 Surrogacy arrangements are legally unenforceable

 - Whilst not illegal, any written or verbal surrogacy arrangement is unenforceable in New Zealand.
 If Kathryn decided she wanted to keep the child, she could, and it would then ultimately be up to the Court to decide what is in the child’s welfare and best interests.

 - Due to the operation of law, a woman who gives birth to a child as a result of a surrogacy arrangement (Kathryn) is the child’s mother regardless of genetic make-up.
 Therefore Kathryn would be the legal parent; not Aroha and Matt.
 Further Kathryn’s partner not Matt would be the child’s father.